 Those applying for a library card must be at least 8 years old.
 Children under the age of 18 need to have a parent or guardian with them when applying for a library card, with the exception of SAS students.
 Where applicable, a photo ID must be shown with application.
 Please present your library card every time you check out library materials.
 If you are a member of the faculty, staff or student body, your Sewanee ID will serve as your library card.
 All other patrons will be issued a card by the library.
 There is a $10.00 charge for your card.
 Replacements cards are available for $10.00 each.
 Patrons are responsible for notifying the Circulation Department if any changes are made in address, phone number, or e-mail information.
 The library staff reserves the right to revoke some or all library privileges if the policies outlined here are not followed.

 Loan periods vary by patron type and the type of material (book, audio, video, etc.).
 The table below illustrates the most common situation, the loan periods for most books.
 Other material types, such as audio and video materials, have other loan periods and are described further below.

 |University Staff (and visiting faculty)||16 weeks|

 |Community Members||5 weeks|

 |Conference Participants||2 weeks|

 Books in the Fooshee browsing collection circulate for 5 weeks for all patrons.
-Also, members of the Friends of the Library get an additional week for books and an extra day for videos.
+Also, members of the Friends of the Library get an additional week for books.

 You may renew books up to 2 times (except conference participants) by bringing them by the Circulation Desk.
 You also have the option of renewing by phone or online (http://catalog.sewanee.edu/patroninfo) if the books are not overdue.
 Books that have been requested by another patron (recalled), items on reserve, CDs, and videos may not be renewed.